Pan seared scallops with bacon, served with a creamy celeriac puree, and the freshness of cucumber and apple. A perfect start to any dinner party.

 - salt & pepper

-Pare the cucumber into thin ribbons along the length, using a potato peeler.
+- Pare the cucumber into thin ribbons along the length, using a potato peeler.
 Place the ribbons in a bowl, sprinkle with salt and cover with ice cold water.
 Set aside for an hour to draw out excess water.

 - Meanwhile place the vinegar, sugar and dill into a saucepan and simmer gently for 5 minutes to dissolve the sugar.
 Take off the heat and allow to cool slightly.

-Place the cucumber ribbons in a plastic container with a tight sealing lid.
+- Place the cucumber ribbons in a plastic container with a tight sealing lid.
 Pour over the pickling liquor and stir to combine.
 Allow to cool completely, then cover with lid and place in the fridge for a minimum of two hours but ideally 2 days.